Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Presheaf encoding of relational structures

 \begin{remark} In fact, \cref{MainTheorem} and \cref{CorollaryCountableMonoid} are equivalent.
 Let $\L$ be a countable relational language.
 Forcing $e_{\lm}$ to be the neutral element, we can construct a surjective monoid homomorphism in the opposite way $N_{\L} \twoheadrightarrow M_{\omega}$ as well.
-This implies that one of the two topoi $\PSh(M_{\omega})$ and $\E_{\L}$ is a quotient topos of the other. \end{remark}
+The two topoi $\PSh(M_{\omega})$ and $\E_{\L}$ are quotient topoi of each other. \end{remark}